bookofproofs/bookofproofs.github.io/_sources/history/16th-century/allen.md

 ### Mathematical Profile (Excerpt):
 * Thomas matriculated at the University of Oxford in 1561, when he was twenty years old.
-* Although Allen was nominally a member of the Church of England, it is clear that he came from a family with Roman Catholic connections and had leanings in that direction.
 * In 1670 Allen resigned his fellowship at Trinity and moved to Gloucester Hall where he spent the rest of his life.
 * Let us emphasise that we should not think any the less of Allen because of his interests in magic and astrology; most of the great scientists and mathematicians of his time, and much later, had such interests.
 * We have already noted Allen's interest in collecting manuscripts.